calhewitt/LANE/README.md

 * A plugin management/automation python script.
 * A selection of analysis plugins.
-* A library of C++ code for use in analysis of LUCID data.
+* A library of C++ code for use in analysis of Langton physics data.

 ## Prerequisites and installation